-How about using multimodal texts (even non-print ones) from websites like YouTube and instructables.com and integrate those with the procedure texts written in academic style on the topic 'making things'?
+How about using multimodal texts from web sites and integrate those with the procedural texts written in academic style on the topic 'making things'?

-Genre-Based Pedagogy What is it and how is it related to RaC?
+Genre-based pedagogy What is it and how is it related to RaC?

 A systematic framework for guiding reading and writing texts: The "Genre Egg" Model (adapted from Rose, 2012)